followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/onEditingStart.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **editingStart**.
+A handler for **editingStart**.
 Executed before a cell or row switches to the editing state.
 <!--/shortDescription-->

 <!--fullDescription-->